DavidHe1127/Mr.He_HandBook/DevOps/AWS/CloudFormation/README.md

 Cross-stack creates deps making modification/deletion to one stack harder.
 If output from one stack is required in another, put them in `ssm` for access.

+If a stack is truly long-lived, and the output values static i.e networking stack, the values depended on could also be hard coded into the dependent template.

 #### Debug user data
 Heads-up!
 Make sure you have created a stack SUCCESSFULLY before going through debugging process.
 If you know your user data is faulty in some places, comment them out to unblock creation process since you cannot update a failed stack.
 Once creation is done, have problematic code restored and follow process below for debugging.